-Your child will need a book bag, which will be provided by the PTFA team.
-Also, they will need a P.E kit consisting of a royal blue t-shirt, blue shorts, jogging trousers and plimsolls in a drawstring bag.
+Your child will need a book bag, which will be provided by the Friends of Stower Provost team.
+Also, they will need a P.E kit consisting of a royal blue t-shirt, blue shorts, jogging trousers and plimsolls.
 Everything should be named.
-The P.E kit is kept on their peg and taken home for washing each half term.
-It is a good idea to keep some spare underwear/uniform in your child's PE bag in case of any toileting accidents.
+The children will wear their PE kit to school on their PE days, which will be confirmed at the beginning of each new term.
+It is a good idea to keep some spare underwear/uniform in a bag on their peg in case of any toileting accidents.